blueskyletters/blueskyletters.github.io/_posts/2020-03-31-far-from-the-madding-crowd-being-an-introvert.md

 - personality
 - For all the Quiet Ones
 image: "/uploads/keegan-houser--Q_t4SCN8c4-unsplash.jpg"
-tags: []
+tags:
+- featured

 ---
 For All the Quiet Ones...

 Introverts are people who possess the 'quiet power'.
 It's quite easy to spot an introvert: in the library, at the corner of a party, quiet places...